Pool Chlorine Series

 2. Once CYA hits 30–50 ppm, switch to liquid chlorine for daily maintenance

-3. Use liquid chlorine for shocking — no CYA, no calcium, no residue
+3. Use liquid chlorine for shocking — no CYA, no calcium, no residue.
+See our guide to raising chlorine for exact dosing

 4. Monitor CYA monthly — it should stay flat if you're using liquid chlorine exclusively